-One in five pregnancies end in miscarriage and over 25% of women who become pregnant experience at least one miscarriage in their lifetime, so it is important that women know how to carry on after a miscarriage, and how to cope with the trauma of a miscarriage or stillbirth.
+One in four pregnancies is estimated to end in miscarriage and over 25 per cent of women who become pregnant experience at least one miscarriage in their lifetime, so it is important that women know how to carry on after a miscarriage, and how to cope with the trauma of a miscarriage or stillbirth.

 Whether you’re experiencing early signs of miscarriage or coming to terms with a loss that’s already happened, here are some ways you can reach out for help and support.

 A miscarriage is the spontaneous loss of a baby, and most miscarriages happen within the first few days and weeks after you conceive your baby.

 In fact, many women won’t even realise they’ve miscarried or know that were pregnant if it happens very early on after conception.

 If a woman starts to lose her baby after the 20th week, it’s referred to as a pre-term birth and it may be possible to save the baby thanks to major developments in neo-natal care.

 It is possible to miscarry any time up until the 24th week of pregnancy.
 If a baby is born after the 24th week and it doesn’t survive labour, this is known as stillbirth.

 What should I do right after a miscarriage?

 At this time, it is important to rest with your feet up and to keep stress levels under control.

 A hot water bottle and paracetamol are advised for any ongoing pain relief.
 Ask your partner or a close friend or family member to stay with you at home – support is crucial at the time.